 During an interview with Peter Thiel for “The Portal” by Eric Weinstein, the discussion on technology and culture made a turn towards how universities are forcing students to become specialists in their field.
 Peter Thiel described when he was an undergraduate that a lot of professors were polymaths.
 However, the institutional role of universities, both regarding students and their professors, according to Peter Thiel, is “No polymaths allowed.”

-Thiel: You can be narrowly specialized.
-And if you’re interested in other things (disciplines), you better keep it to yourself and not tell people, because if you do, [..] you must not be interest in what you’re meant to study/teach.
+Thiel: “You can be narrowly specialized.
+And if you’re interested in other things (disciplines), you better keep it to yourself and not tell people, because if you do, [..] you must not be interested in what you’re meant to study or teach.”

 A polymath is a person whose expertise spans a significant number of different subject areas—such a person is known to draw on complex bodies of knowledge to solve specific problems.

-Divergents threaten the system
+Divergents Threaten the System